eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ET.md

 |**Execution Tickets** - aliases: **Validator-Proposer** separation; **Attester-Proposer** separation|the Scourge|MEV track|ePBS, IL, PEPC, SSF|

 ## Relevant context
-Recent proposals and development towards enshrining Proposer-Builder Separation (PBS) seek to diminish execution block construction reliance on a few centralized, off-chain entities (relayers), that in the context of current MEV, act as intermediaries between Validators as payload proposers and specialised, more sophisticated block builders.
+Recent proposals and development towards enshrining Proposer-Builder Separation (PBS) seek to diminish execution block construction reliance on a few centralized, off-chain entities (relays), that in the context of current MEV, act as intermediaries between Validators as payload proposers and specialized, more sophisticated block builders.
 Today, with MEV-boost, validators-as-proposers forfeit their rights to build execution payloads, in an open-bids permissionless auction.

 **PBS structure**